-A film is like a plane on the runway and with music it is taking flight.
-These words by film director Gore Verbinski were impressing me as a young musician when I got more and more into the world of film music.
+A film is like an airplane on the runway and with music it is taking flight.
+These words by film director Gore Verbinski were impressing me as a young musician when I dived more and more into the world of film music.
 Music is a language which can describe a feeling or a mood in one or a few tunes what 1000 words can not tell.
-In my opinion, it is the strongest emotional connection between the naked screen and the audience sitting in a dark room.
+In my opinion, it is the strongest emotional connection between the "naked screen" and the audience which is sitting in a dark room.
 Fascinated by the power of music and my increasing interest in films and games my goal became clear very early: I want to become a film composer!

 I grow up in a society where I often got in contact with the idea to separate music in “serious” concert music and commercial-/ popular- / film music.
 I definitely disagree with the idea of thinking that one music has more value or substance than another because each music has a subjective influence on you.
 Some pieces will influence you more than maybe other pieces will do - and some pieces are technical more ambitious and challenging than others.
 But in the end each music has it´s justification to coexist and to enhance our creative horizon of possibilities and inspiration.